any-docs/css/content/guides/masking/mask_properties/index.md

 ### Four-value syntax

 Mask positions can also be relative to corners other than the top left.
 The four-value syntax enables offsetting the mask from any corner.
-The value includes two {{cssxref("length-percentage")}} offsets, each preceded by the origin side for that offset.
+The value includes two `length-percentage` offsets, each preceded by the origin side for that offset.
 Whether you declare the horizontal or vertical pair first doesn't matter, but you must declare the origin-side keyword (`left`, `right`, `top`, `bottom`, `x-start`, `x-end`, `y-start`, `y-end`, `block-start`, `block-end`, `inline-start`, or `inline-end`) before the offset `<length-percentage>` in each pair, and the two origin-sides can't be from the same axis.

 In the two `<length-percentage>` syntax, the origin sides are `top` and `left`, in that order.
 For example, `mask-position: 10px 20px` is the equivalent of `mask-position: left 10px top 20px`.
 When offsetting from the top and left, the offset sides aren't required, but the order matters.
 With the four value syntax, you can use `mask-position` to offset the mask image from any edge combinations, such as `left 10px bottom 20px`, and the order of the sides doesn't matter, as the offset edge is defined by the keyword preceding it rather than the declaration order.